-- Subd.
+Subd.
 1. Eligibility.
-Pursuant to Minnesota Statutes §§ 354A.094, 354B.31 and 354.66 regarding part-time employment, faculty members who have reached age fifty-five (55) and have ten (10) or more FTE years of service in the Minnesota State Universities shall be eligible for phased retirement. - Subd.
+Pursuant to Minnesota Statutes §§ 354A.094, 354B.31 and 354.66 regarding part-time employment, faculty members who have reached age 55 and have 10 or more FTE years of service in the Minnesota State Universities shall be eligible for phased retirement.

+Subd.
 2. Implementation.
-A faculty member requesting phased retirement shall submit a request to that effect to the President by October 15 for a phased retirement that takes effect fall semester of the following academic year, or by January 15 for a phased retirement that takes effect spring semester of the following academic year.
+A faculty member requesting phased retirement shall submit a request to that effect to the President by October 15 for a phased retirement that takes effect the following Fiscal Year, or by January 15 for a phased retirement involving reduced workload that takes effect spring semester of the following Fiscal Year.
 The length of the phased retirement period and the work schedule for the faculty member shall be mutually agreed to by the faculty member and the President.
 At the end of the phased retirement period the faculty member must move to full retirement.
-In no event shall the length of time for phased retirement exceed the number of years mutually agreed to or the workload of the faculty member be less than point thirty-three (.33) FTE or greater than point sixty-seven (.67) FTE.
+In no event shall the length of time for phased retirement exceed the number of years mutually agreed to by the President.
+The workload of the faculty member during the phased retirement shall be within the FTE range permitted by the applicable statutory provisions.
+At the time this Agreement was negotiated, those limits are not less than .30 FTE nor greater than .80 FTE.
+For purposes of determining compliance with the statutory FTE limits, all work performed by the faculty member during the Fiscal Year will be counted, with 24 credits, or an equivalent amount of non-instructional work, equaling 1.0 FTE.
 Faculty members electing phased retirement shall be entitled to all rights and benefits of full-time faculty members.
-If the President denies a timely request for phased retirement, the faculty member shall have ten (10) calendar days following the denial in order to provide notice of retirement and receive the benefits provided for in Article 11, Section C and Article 16. - Subd.
+If the President denies a timely request for phased retirement, the faculty member shall have 10 calendar days following the denial in order to provide notice of retirement and receive the benefits provided for in Article 11, Section C and Article 16.

+Subd.
 3. Benefits.
 The Employer retirement contributions necessary to accrue allowable service credit in the retirement fund during the period of part-time employment shall be paid by the Employer at the same amounts as would have been paid had the faculty member been employed full-time.
 Faculty members electing phased retirement shall be eligible for Employer-paid insurance benefits as if the faculty member were employed full-time.
 Employee contributions necessary to maintain benefits as if the faculty member were employed full-time shall be the responsibility of the employee.
+Commencing July 1, 2024, faculty members on a phased retirement program under this section shall accrue seniority as if the faculty member were employed on a full-time basis.

 Upon completion of phased retirement, a faculty member who participates in phased retirement shall be eligible for the separation incentive in Article 16, Section D, if the age and service requirements are met.
-Computation of the separation incentive shall be based on the percentage decline contained therein, and the faculty member shall not under any circumstances be eligible for designation at one hundred percent (100%) of salary.
+Computation of the separation incentive shall be based on the percentage decline contained therein, and the faculty member shall not under any circumstances be eligible for designation at 100% of salary.

 Subd.
-4. Faculty members participating in phased retirement shall be permitted to withdraw up to twenty-five percent (25%) of their supplemental retirement funds yearly during phased retirement by submitting a written request to the President.
+4. Faculty members participating in phased retirement shall be permitted to withdraw up to 25% of their supplemental retirement funds yearly during phased retirement by submitting a written request to the President.
 Withdrawal is subject to applicable state and federal laws and to conformity with State Board of Investment or other third-party provider requirements, if applicable.
 The faculty member and the IFO agree to indemnify and hold the university and the Employer harmless against any and all claims, suits, orders or judgments brought or issued against the Employer by a faculty member as a result of any action taken in accordance with the withdrawal of supplemental retirement funds.